crytic/tealer/plugin_example/README.md

 # Tealer plugin example

 Tealer supports plugins, additional detectors and printers can be added to tealer in the form of plugins.
-This repo contains template and an actual implementation of tealer plugin.
+This repository contains template and an actual implementation of tealer plugin.

 ## Architecture